 When You Hear the Words “You Have Breast Cancer” One you’ve been handed a breast cancer diagnosis, it’s common to wonder, “Why me?
 How did I get breast cancer?”
 It’s natural to want to pinpoint what caused any illness to develop in the first place, especially if you feel like you’ve done everything in your power to avoid it.
 There are many different factors that can come together to cause breast cell changes that give rise to the disease, making it difficult to determine the exact cause.

 Researchers know there is a genetic component involved, yet the majority of breast cancers are not hereditary.
 Experts have also discovered that certain lifestyles factors, such as obesity and alcohol consumption, can increase the risk of developing breast cancer.
-However, no one of these factors causes the disease and there are many women who have these risk factors but never develop breast cancer.
+However, there are many women who have these risk factors but never develop breast cancer.